Tapioca: North America

-While frequently associated with tapioca pudding, a dessert in the United States, tapioca is also used in other courses.
-People on gluten-free diets can eat bread made with tapioca flour (however some tapioca flour has wheat added to it).
+While frequently associated with tapioca pudding, a dessert in the United States, tapioca has other uses.
+People on gluten-free diets can eat bread made with tapioca flour (although some tapioca flour has wheat added to it).
 Tapioca syrup is sometimes added as a sweetener to a wide variety of foods and beverages as an alternative to sucrose or corn syrup.

 West Indies

 Tapioca is a staple food from which dishes such as pepper pot as well as alcohol are made.
 It may be used to clean the teeth, as a foodstuff cooked with meats or fish, and in desserts such as cassava pone.

 Specifically in rural Cuba early in Spanish rule, tapioca's popularity grew because it was easy to cultivate the crop and to transport it to nearby Spanish settlements, eventually influencing the way land and people were divided in that early imperial era.

 Asia

-In various Asian countries, tapioca pearls are widely used and are known as sagudana, sabudana or shabudana (pearl sago) or sabba akki (in Kannada).
-The pearls are used to make snacks.
-Tapioca pearls are essential ingredients for Taiwanese bubble tea.
+In various Asian countries, tapioca pearls are widely used in desserts and drinks including Taiwanese bubble tea.